microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 > [!NOTE]
 > Ignore any alerts in VS Code such as "No TypeSpec compiler found…" prompting you to install the compiler.
 These can be safely disregarded.

+>[!TIP]
+> You may get a prompt window asking if you trust the authors of the files in the folder.
+This is expected and you can safely select **Yes, I trust the authors**.
+The dialog is a security safeguard that helps you decide whether to run all features or limit execution based on the trustworthiness of the code authors.
+If you're opening your own code or from a reliable source, it's safe to trust.

 ## Step 2: Sign into the Microsoft 365 Agents Toolkit